hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 #### Clonality and Biallelic status

-For each point mutation we determined the clonality and biallelic status by comparing the estimated ploidy of the variant to the local copy number at the exact base of the variant.
-The ploidy of each variant is calculated by adjusting the observed VAF by the purity and then multiplying by the local copy number to work out the absolute number of chromatids that contain the variant.
+For each point mutation we determined the clonality and biallelic status by comparing the estimated number of copies of the variant to the local copy number at the exact base of the variant.
+The copy number of each variant is calculated by adjusting the observed VAF by the purity and then multiplying by the local copy number to work out the absolute number of chromatids that contain the variant.

-We mark a mutation as biallelic (i.e. no wild type remaining) if Variant Ploidy > Local Copy Number - 0.5.
+We mark a mutation as biallelic (i.e. no wild type remaining) if Variant copy number > local copy number - 0.5.
 The 0.5 tolerance is used to allow for the binomial distribution of VAF measurements for each variant.
-For example, if the local copy number is 2 than any somatic variant with measured ploidy > 1.5 is marked as biallelic.
+For example, if the local copy number is 2 than any somatic variant with estimated variant copy number > 1.5 is marked as biallelic.

 For each variant we also determine a probability that it is subclonal.
 This is achieved via a two-step process.

 First, we fit the somatic ploidies for each sample into a set of clonal and subclonal peaks.

-We apply an iterative algorithm to find peaks in the ploidy distribution:
+We apply an iterative algorithm to find peaks in the variant copy number distribution:
-  - Determine the peak by finding the highest density of variants within +/- 0.1 of every 0.01 ploidy bucket.
+  - Determine the peak by finding the highest density of variants within +/- 0.1 of every 0.01 copy number bucket.
-  - Sample the variants within a 0.05 ploidy range around the peak.
+  - Sample the variants within a 0.05 variant copy number range around the peak.
-  - For each sampled variant, use a binomial distribution to estimate the likelihood that the variant would appear in all other 0.05 ploidy buckets.
+  - For each sampled variant, use a binomial distribution to estimate the likelihood that the variant would appear in all other 0.05 copy number buckets.
-  - Sum the expected variants from the peak across all ploidy buckets and subtract from the distribution.
+  - Sum the expected variants from the peak across all copy number buckets and subtract from the distribution.
   - Repeat the process with the next peak

-This process yields a set of ploidy peaks, each with a ploidy and a total density (i.e. count of variants).
+This process yields a set of variant copy number peaks, each with a copy number and a total density (i.e. count of variants).
-To avoid overfitting small amounts of noise in the distribution, we filter out any peaks that account for less than 40% of the variants in the ploidy bucket at the peak itself.
+To avoid overfitting small amounts of noise in the distribution, we filter out any peaks that account for less than 40% of the variants in the copy number bucket at the peak itself.
 After this filtering we scale the fitted peaks by a constant so that the sum of fitted peaks = the total variant count of the sample.
-We mark a peak as subclonal if the peak ploidy < 0.85.

-Secondly, we can calculate the subclonal likelihood for any individual variant as the proportion of subclonal variants at that same ploidy.
+We mark a peak as subclonal if the peak variant copy number < 0.85.
+We also calculate the subclonal likelihood for each individual variant as the proportion of variants in that same copy number bucket fitted as belonging to a subclonal peak.

 ## Output